yauheniya-askolkava/document-and-pass/README.md

 ### Passing

+#### One Exercise at a Time

-To complete the exercise go to the exercise directory with `cd exercise-name` in a terminal and run `jasmine index.spec.js`.
-This should find and run the test file and show you the output.
+To study one exercise go to the exercise directory in terminal and run `jasmine index.spec.js` (_use gitbash if you are using Windows_).
+This will run the test file and show you the output directly in your terminal.
 Upon first running the tests you will find that the tests fail: this is by design!
 Your task is to open up the javascript file and write the code needed to get all of the tests to pass.

 The first exercise, `0-hello-world` will walk you through the process in more depth.

+#### Report Exercises at Once

+To test and report all exercises at once, use `npm run test`.
+This will run the tests for each exercise and write the results into each `report.txt` file.